 The survey is designed to reveal current trends and the current state of land markets across the US.
 RLI encourages all land real estate agents to participate in the survey to ensure it is as accurate in representing the actual state of the land market each year.
 For more information about this survey, contact us at 800-441-5263.

-Although an increase was seen for both land sales and prices, growth was at a slightly slower rate than the previous year.
-The slowdown is likely a result of rising interest rates, potential negative impacts of the tariff/trade war, and commodity prices still remaining depressed.
-The overall slowdown of the land market is primarily attributed to the modest gains across residential land sales (four percent from five percent), commercial land sales (three percent from four percent), and agricultural land (one percent from two percent) compared to the previous year.
-Additionally, the survey found properties were sold in a shorter time frame than in previous years with land typically on the market only 90 days, compared to the typical 95-100 days seen in past surveys.
+Although an increase was seen for both land sales and prices, for the second year in a row now growth was at a slightly slower pace than the previous year.
+Respondents indicated that the slowdown is likely a result of current US economic conditions, financing, and local zoning as well as depressed commodity prices.
+Additionally, the survey found properties were spending a longer time on the market before selling than in previous years, with land typically on the market 120 days, compared to the typical 90-100 days seen in past surveys.

 As for the 2020 outlook, respondents expect a 2.2% sales volume increase in the next 12 months, with the strongest growth being predicted for residential, industrial, and irrigated agricultural lands.
 Despite the predicted increase in sales volume and a predicted increase in land prices for all land types, they expect the land price growth to be slower at a rate of 1.6% in the next 12 months.